-- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school - Working with the headteacher, ICT manager and other staff, as necessary, to address any online safety issues or incidents - Managing all online safety issues and incidents in line with the school child protection policy - Ensuring that any online safety incidents are logged (see appendix 5) and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy
+• Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school

-- Updating and delivering staff training on online safety (appendix 4 contains a self-audit for staff on online safety training needs) - Liaising with other agencies and/or external services if necessary - Providing regular reports on online safety in school to the headteacher and CAEA Governance.
+- Working with the headteacher, online safety lead and other staff, as necessary, to address any online safety issues or incidents - Taking the lead on understanding the filtering and monitoring systems and processes in place on school devices and school networks - Working with the online safety lead to make sure the appropriate systems and processes are in place - Managing all online safety issues and incidents in line with the school child protection policy - Ensuring that any online safety incidents are logged (see appendix 5) and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy - Updating and delivering staff training on online safety (appendix 4 contains a self-audit for staff on online safety training needs) - Liaising with other agencies and/or external services if necessary - Make sure all staff undergo online safety training as part of child protection and safeguarding training, and ensure staff understand their expectations, roles and responsibilities around filtering and monitoring. - Providing regular reports on online safety in school to the headteacher and CAEA Governance.